cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/04-multiple-tables/multiple-tables.rst

 ::

-    SELECT books.*, authors.birth
+    SELECT simple_books.*, simple_authors.birth
     FROM
-      books
+      simple_books
-      JOIN authors ON books.author = authors.name
+      JOIN simple_authors ON simple_books.author = simple_authors.name
     ;

 The expressions using both the table name and the column name are known as *qualified* column names, and can be used with any database.
 In some database implementations, tables can be grouped together into larger containers; in those databases, it is possible to have multiple tables of the same name (in different containers), which now must be qualified using the container name.
 Each database implementation is different, so you will need to learn about your particular database system's rules for qualifying names.

-When doing a join, it is good practice to qualify all of your column names as we did in the queries above.
+When doing a join, it is good practice to qualify all of your column names.
 This will make it easier for anyone reading or maintaining your code to understand what your query is doing.

+.. index:: alias, AS

 Aliasing
 --------

 SQL provides facilities to change the names of tables and columns within the context of a single query.
 This can be useful, and at times, necessary.
-We already used column renaming to get nicer column headers in our output.
+In a previous chapter, we used column renaming to get nicer column headers in our output.
 For example, in the query

 ::

+    SELECT
+      title,
-    SELECT title, floor((publication_year + 99) / 100) AS century FROM books;
+      floor((publication_year + 99) / 100) AS century
+    FROM simple_books;

-we supplied the name "century" for the output column (which otherwise would have a header that looked like the mathematical expression we computed).
+we supplied the name "century" for the second output column (which otherwise would have a header that looked like the mathematical expression we computed).
 This technique is known as *aliasing*, and is accomplished with the **AS** keyword.
 Aliasing for columns is most often used for the purpose of giving a helpful name for the column in the output, although it can be applied for other reasons we shall see.

 Aliasing can also be used with tables.
 This is often used to shorten table names to keep qualified names short and readable.
 Here, the **AS** keyword is used in the **FROM** clause after each table that should be renamed.
 The alias can then be used in the **SELECT**, **WHERE**, and other clauses in place of the table name.
 Here is a query we did above, rewritten using table aliasing: